 With spring coming and going so quickly into summer-like weather, lots of people are taking the opportunity to spend more time outdoors earlier in the year.
 For many people, sunny, warm weather is the perfect time to take their pets out to enjoy local parks and trails or just be outside more in general.
 As your favorite furry friends spend more time outdoors, they can present a specific set of challenges for pet owners.
-Since ticks and fleas are at the top of that list, here are some helpful ways to ensure your pet has a happy, tick and flea-free summer!
+Since ticks and fleas are at the top of that list, here are some helpful ways to prevent/remove ticks and fleas from pets and ensuring an insect-free summer!

 Remove Ticks and Fleas From Pets

 This is likely one of the foremost concerns with pets spending a significant amount of time outdoors.
 Ticks and fleas thrive in warm humid conditions.
 Like other insects, they absorb moisture directly through their body, and this makes warm humid conditions ideal for them.
 It is not uncommon to find a tick on your dog or cat, and while removal is easy, prevention is the real key.

 The most common species of tick in U.S. is Ixodes Scapularis though the Argasidae family of tick is also present in N. America.
 Ticks can cause a host of health problems including Lyme Disease and Rocky Mountain Spotted Fever.
 It is because of these potential health issues why it is important to remove any ticks you find on you or your pet.